tarikh03/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 ## TDM Installation  -  Prerequisites

-The following components must be installed to install the TDM:
+The following components must be installed as a prerequisite:

-- **Fabric Docker** -  Fabric 6.5 is needed to TDM 7.1.
+- **Fabric Docker** -  Fabric 6.5.x and above for TDM 7.1.
 - **PostgreSQL DB** - the TDM DB tables are created on a PostgreSQL DB.
 Note that you can either use a PostgreSQL v9.6 or v13 versions.

-## TDM Package
+## TDM Package Content

-The TDM Package installs the TDM GUI application.

 The TDM package creates the following sub directories: